-The Corporation had outstanding, under various loan programs, mortgage loans of \$20,376,619,000 as of October 31, 2022.
-Of the total loans outstanding above, \$318,858,000 of loans funded from corporate reserves were not restricted assets as they were not pledged to any specific bonds or under any bond resolutions.
+The Corporation had outstanding, under various loan programs, mortgage loans of \$25,409,939,000 as of October 31, 2024.
+Of the total loans outstanding above, \$453,891,000 of loans funded from corporate reserves were not restricted assets as they were not pledged to any specific bonds or under any bond resolutions.
 However, they are considered designated as defined under Note 20: "Net Position".
-The portion of mortgage loans that have not yet been advanced is recorded as investments and amounted to \$2,122,239,000 as of October 31, 2022 (see Note 17: "Commitments").
+The portion of mortgage loans that have not yet been advanced is recorded as investments and amounted to \$2,734,870,000 as of October 31, 2024 (see Note 17: "Commitments").

-In fiscal year 2022, the Corporation adopted GASB 91.
 The Corporation issues bonds and notes to fund mortgage loans for multi-family residential developments.
 In a conduit bond financing, HDC assigns the mortgage loan to the credit enhancer that provides security for the bonds.
-Therefore the developer is not liable to HDC for the mortgage loan but to the letter of credit issuer.
-For reporting purposes, HDC presents the conduit mortgage loans in a separate section.
+Therefore, the developer is not liable to HDC for the mortgage loan but to the letter of credit issuer.
+For reporting purposes under GAAP, HDC presents the conduit mortgage loans in a separate section.